ubernostrum/django-registration/docs/faq.rst

     2, only ASCII will be permitted; on Python 3, usernames containing word characters matched by a regex with the ``UNICODE`` flag will be accepted.

+**How do I tell why an account's activation failed?**

+    If you're using :ref:`the HMAC activation workflow
+    <hmac-workflow>`, the template context will contain a variable
+    ``activation_error`` containing the information passed when the :class:`django_registration.exceptions.ActivationError` was
+    raised.
+This will indicate what caused the failure.